bridgetvon/no-more-readme/develop/readme.md

 *[Contributors](#contributors)

 ## Usage
-As a developer, I want a README generator So that I can quickly create a proffesional README for a new project.
+As a developer, I want to generate a high quality README for a project woith command line prompts.
 # Installation
 true
 ## Instructions
-To install this project you must have node.js and npm installed.
-Oncce these are installed use npm install inquirer from your command line.
-The package dependencis are listed in the package.json file.
+To install this project you must have node and npm installed.
+Once those are installed you must install inquirer 'npm install inquirer'.
+The dependencies for this project are listed in the package.JSON file
 ## License
 N/A
 ## Contributors
-Me (Bridget Schaefer)
+Bridget Scahefer

 # Contact
 * GitHub :bridgetvon